troglobit/merecat/README.md

 ------------------

-Merecat depends on [libConfuse](https://github.com/martinh/libconfuse/) which by default installs to `/usr/local`.
+Merecat depends on [libConfuse](https://github.com/martinh/libconfuse/) which, if built from source, by default installs to `/usr/local`.
 Non Debian/Ubuntu systems rarely support this GNU standard, so this is how you reference it for the Merecat `configure` script:

     PKG_CONFIG_LIBDIR=/usr/local/lib/pkgconfig ./configure